chkware/chkware.github.io/docs/02-setup.md

 title: Setup
 ---

-## User installation guide

-This section describe the process on installation when you intent to use **chkware**.

-### chkware toolset installation
+### Install `chkware` toolset with Pipx

-The currently supported python version is **_Python 3.10.x_** You need to have this version of python in your OS to continue any of the following steps.
+This section describe the installation process for [`chkware`](https://github.com/chkware/cli).
+The currently supported python version is **_Python 3.10.x_** You need to have this version of python in your OS to continue.

-**Method 1: with pipx**

 The best way to setup any python app is manage it via [pipx](https://pypa.github.io/pipx/).
-Pipx is a standard pypi python application manager.
+Pipx is a standard PyPi python application manager.

 First, [Install pipx](https://pypa.github.io/pipx/installation/).
 Then run